jessepav/lacygoill-wiki-backup/bug/vim.md

 ```
     no error

-This doesn't raise any error, even though my Vim doesn't support the ruby interface.
+This doesn't give any error, even though my Vim doesn't support the ruby interface.
 If this is  working as intended, maybe  we should better document  which kind of
 syntax is checked for existence/availability  at compile time (e.g. functions vs
 Ex commands).